tijlp/Quadsphere_addon/readme.md

 <3

 v0.1.0:
-Currently the only (redo)options are to change the size and apply the modifiers.
+Currently the only options after adding the mesh are to change the size and apply the modifiers.

 ## Download the addon: